-Hiking from jump off at the barangay Daraitan to the summit will take you around three to four hours.
+Hiking from the jump-off at the barangay Daraitan to the summit will take you around three to four hours.
 A local guide is mandatory for a maximum of five people.

-- avoid hiking in weekends to avoid crowds
+- avoid hiking on weekends to avoid crowds

 - pack light.